California sues Tesla over alleged rampant discrimination against Black employees

 "A narrative spun by the DFEH and a handful of plaintiff firms to generate publicity is not factual proof," the blog post says.

-Tesla says that they will ask the court to pause the case.
+Tesla says that it will ask the court to pause the case.